- Ancient rabbinical literature confirms the historicity of Christ

 The Talmud authorities, on the whole, refer rarely to the events of the period of the Second Temple, and do so only when the events are relevant to some halakhic discussion, or else they mention them quite casually in the course of some legends.
 What, for example, should we have known of the great Maccabaean struggle against the kinds of Syria if the apocryphal books 1 and 11 Maccabees, and the Greek writings of Josephus had not survived and we had been compelled to derive all our information about this great event in the history of Israel from the Talmud alone?
 We should not have known even the very name of Judas Maccabaeus!

-Christ lived during the Second Temple Period so references to him at all in the ancient Jewish literature and tradition are even more noteworthy.
-Many of the ancient rabbis living during the Roman occupation were much more concerned about their oppression by a Gentile nation than an itinerant preached named Jesus, Joseph Klausner again writes,
+Christ lived during the Second Temple Period, so references to him in ancient Jewish literature and tradition are even more noteworthy.
+Many of the ancient rabbis living during the Roman occupation were much more concerned about their oppression by a Gentile nation than an itinerant preached named Jesus; Joseph Klausner again writes,

 The appearance of Jesus during the period of disturbance and confinement which befell Judaea under the Herods and the Roman Procurators, was as inconspicuous an event that the contemporaries of Jesus and of his first disciples hardly noticed it; and by the time that Christianity had become a great and powerful sect the “Sages of the Talmud” were already far removed from the time of Jesus.

 It has been taught: On the eve of Passover, they hanged Yeshu.
 And an announcer went out, in front of him, for forty days (saying): “He is going to be stoned because he practiced sorcery and enticed and led Israel astray.
 Anyone who knows anything in his favor, let him come and plead in his behalf.”
 But, not having found anything in his favor, they hanged him on the eve of Passover.